How to Negotiate Salary and Improve Compensation Conversations

 “Come prepared with what you’re asking for,” says Meese.
 “Don’t come with a general ‘I need more.’
 You have to make your case.
 The case is a combination of, ‘This is the work I’m doing for us, this is some of my past performance, and these are some of the projects I’ve done.’”

-Focus on accomplishments you’ve achieved, skills you’ve acquired since your last salary adjustment, and ways you’ve impacted the company.
+Focus on accomplishments you’ve achieved, skills you’ve acquired since your last salary or compensation adjustment, and ways you’ve impacted the company.
 Unfortunately, personal reasons aren’t appropriate causes to ask for a raise.

 Even if you show up with evidence and confidence, you still might not get the raise.
 If that’s the case, will you accept it and move on?
 Will you start looking for employment elsewhere?
 Whatever you do, be prepared to ask your managers some questions like: